591-ULB Plaine – Masterplan

 The overall building plan seeks to optimise the energy and environmental criteria with a view to establishing a new rational and unified layout on the site.

-The new buildings are built according to the cardinal axes and are oriented optimally according to their functions.
+The new buildings are set on a base containing a naturally lit and ventilated parking on three levels.
+They are built according to the cardinal axes and are oriented optimally according to their functions.

 The residential blocks are set out on an east-west axis at the edge of the VUB (Free University of Brussels – Dutch-speaking section) site.
 This is an ideal orientation for housing and also means these blocks are not directly facing the buildings used for teaching and instruction.